 Why it matters

-• CBO's report reveals a $1.8 trillion budget deficit, highlighting ongoing fiscal challenges that could influence government spending debates.
+- CBO report reveals a $1.8 trillion budget deficit, highlighting ongoing fiscal challenges for government spending discussions.

-• Increased spending on Social Security, Medicare, and interest on the national debt raises concerns about long-term fiscal sustainability.
+- Increased spending on Social Security, Medicare, and Medicaid raises concerns about long-term fiscal sustainability.

-• The push for enhanced Obamacare subsidies could add $350 billion to the national debt, intensifying the debate over fiscal responsibility.
+- Potential extension of subsidies could add $350 billion to national debt, alarming fiscal conservatives.

 What’s next

-• Congressional Democrats face pressure to reconsider the extension of enhanced Obamacare subsidies amid budgetary concerns.
+- Congressional Democrats face pressure to reconsider the push for enhanced Obamacare subsidies.

-• Fiscal conservatives may mobilize to oppose any spending proposals that exacerbate the national debt.
+- Fiscal conservatives may mobilize to oppose any spending proposals that exacerbate the deficit.